 My wife interrupted my scrutiny of the phone to say that she and my son had an idea for my vegetable garden out back.

 “How’s the garden doing?” she said.

-The truth is, my vegetable garden is, historically, pretty lame.
-Not a lot of actual vegetables result from it.
+The truth is, my vegetable garden is pretty sparse.
+Not a lot of actual vegetables result from the enterprise.

 But that’s okay.
 I don’t do it for the vegetables.
 I do it to try to relax.

 “What about it?”

 “Under the new law, we’re allowed to grow six plants.
 Maybe you’d have more … luck, with that plant.”